rmason2020/blog/_posts/2022-04-04-azure-cb-cbontainer-demo.md

 ./filename.sh
 ```

-After 10 minutes run this command to get the ip of the shopping site, browse the site before checking in CBC for logs, images and netwoprk map traffic.
+After 10 minutes run this command to get the ip of the shopping site, browse the site before checking in CBC for logs, images and network map traffic.

 ```bash
 kubectl get service frontend-external | awk '{print $4}'